isaactpetersen/QuartoBlogFantasyFootball/README.md

 # Quarto Blog Template

-This is the code that creates the Quarto Blog Template.
+This is the code that creates the Quarto Blog Template for Dr. Petersen's fantasy football course.
-The Quarto Blog Template is located here: **https://isaactpetersen.github.io/QuartoBlog**
+The Quarto Blog Template is located here: **https://isaactpetersen.github.io/QuartoBlogFantasyFootball**

 For more information on how to customize your blog, see here: https://quarto.org/docs/websites/website-blog.html